Paul Sacher

-Paul Sacher (28 April 1906 – 26 May 1999) was a Swiss conductor, patron and billionaire businessperson.
-At the time of his death Sacher was majority shareholder of pharmaceutical company Hoffmann-La Roche and was considered the third richest person in the world with an estimated net worth of US$13 billion.
+Paul Sacher (28 April 1906 – 26 May 1999) was a Swiss conductor, patron and billionaire businessman.
+At the time of his death, Sacher was the majority shareholder of the Hoffmann-La Roche pharmaceutical company and was considered the third richest person in the world, with an estimated net worth of US$13 billion.

 He founded and conducted the Basler Kammerorchester (1926–1987).
-He commissioned notable works of composers of the 20th century and premiered them with the chamber orchestra.
-While better known for his interest in new music, he was also devoted to music of baroque and classical eras; he founded the Schola Cantorum Basiliensis, institute for early music, in 1933.
+He commissioned notable works by composers of the 20th century and premiered them with the chamber orchestra.
+While better known for his interest in new music, he was also devoted to music of the baroque and classical eras.
+He founded the Schola Cantorum Basiliensis, an institute for early music, in 1933.

 Biography

 Sacher studied under Felix Weingartner, among others.
 In 1926 he founded the chamber orchestra Basler Kammerorchester, which specialized in both modern (twentieth-century) and pre-classical (mid-eighteenth-century) repertory.
 In 1928 he founded the Basel Chamber Choir.
 Both the orchestra and choir gave their last performance in 1987.
 In 1984, the Serenata Basel was formed, with no direct connection to Sacher.
 They later adopted the name Kammerorchester Basel.
 He also founded the Collegium Musicum Zürich in 1941 with Walter Schulthess and Stefi Geyer which he conducted until its disbandment in 1992.